duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 Pros:

   * fixtures are usefull for global semi static data (like job_types)
   * very fast since all data is loaded at once.
-It's better than factory girl since `FactoryGirl.create :task` 10 times will create 10 projects (association objects) as well.
+It's better than factory bot since `FactoryBot.create :task` 10 times will create 10 projects (association objects) as well.

 Cons: